 - Geocache – We won’t spoil the fun in letting you know its location, but we can confirm that there is at least one geocache located in Pohick Bay Regional Park.
 What’s a geocache you ask?
 Head on over to our article “Geocaching Basics: A Simple Guide for Beginners”.

 Pohick Bay is a typical family campground experience characterized by crowds, kids, and amenities.
 I generally don’t mind those things, just something to be mindful of if you are expecting a quiet and secluded escape.
 With that being said, the staff is incredibly attentive and they strive to enforce the 10 pm noise curfew.
 Admittedly, I can say that from first-hand experience.
-We got a little carried away playing Catch Phrase and didn’t realize the time was 10:15 pm.
+We typically practice appropriate campground etiquette, however, sometimes we get a little too excited and caught up in our outdoor fun.
+On this particular occasion, we got carried away playing Catch Phrase and didn’t realize the time was 10:15 pm.
 The ranger kindly approached us to remind us of the noise policy.
 We have certainly been those campers wishing others would hush down at midnight, so I appreciate that the campground upholds this policy out of respect for campers.

 Pohick Bay Regional Park